gottagofaster236/SonicVisualSplit/README.md

 ## Troubleshooting
 - If LiveSplit crashes on startup, run it as administrator.
-- If the component has too many failed frames (when it writes a dash instead of a recognized time), check your settings.
+- If the component fails to recognize too many frames (when it writes a dash instead of a recognized time), check your settings.
 Make sure you've selected the correct video mode and the correct game.
 Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
 - If your capture card outputs a too dark image, you'll have to apply a color correction filter (in your streaming software).
-- If the game preview shows a blank screen on the settings page, make sure the camera stream isn't used by another program.
+- If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
 - If you found a bug, please open an issue [here on GitHub](https://github.com/gottagofaster236/SonicVisualSplit/issues/new).
 - If you couldn't solve your problem or have other questions, feel free to ask a question using [GitHub Discussions](https://github.com/gottagofaster236/SonicVisualSplit/discussions).